-The examination results the College achieved in the summer exceeded all national benchmarks and went against the national trend of pass rate and high grade rates falling at A Level.
-The College results were the best ever and exceeded our 2021 performance, with an A Level A-B rate of 70.1% and pass rate of 99.7%, this is set against the A Level national A-B rate of 62.2% and pass rate of 98.4%.
-The BTEC outcomes were equally strong with 100% pass rate and 94.1% Distinction to Merit.
+The headline examination results the College achieved in the summer once again exceeded all national benchmarks.
+The government and Ofqual decided that outcomes should be recalibrated to align to pre pandemic outcomes of 2019.
+The 2023 outcomes the College achieved still exceeded these 2019 outcomes.
+The A Level A-B rate of 62.4% and pass rate of 99.2%, are set against the A Level national A-B rate of 52.7% and pass rate of 98.2%.
+The BTEC outcomes were equally strong with 100% pass rate and 92.4% Distinction to Merit.
+82.2% of our students who applied to university have been accepted into their first-choice university.